-3 Implementation

-The above theory has been implemented by using the C++ programming language, either in form of a standalone library, either integrated into our multibody simulation software [7].

-3.1 Software design

-Driven by a modular approach, the features of our library allow the building of complex motion laws starting from basic function objects (called ChFunctions heretoafter), which can be subject to operations (sequencing, multiplication, time warping, integration, etc.) by linking them to other ChFunction objects.

-This building-block architecture means that a complex function can be seen as an hierarchical tree of simplier functions (Figure 3).

-Also constraints are objects which can be linked to functions as needed, unlimited in number or type.

-Instancing of functions and constraint objects (as well as setting up their hierarchy) can be done at C++ level, with compiled statements, or at scripting level, using an interactive shell and the compiled language Javascript (ECMA-262 specification, ISO-16262 standard).
-In fact, all C++ classes have a Javascript wrapper which allows an object-oriented control of ChFunctions and constraint objects using a scripting syntax which is very similar to C++.

-Finally, an interactive graphical user interface has been implemented in our C++ multibody software, thus allowing an intuitive creation and manipulation of ChFunctions while designing the motion-laws of robotic devices (Figure 4 and 5).

-3.2 Function classes

-The ChFunction base class implements the common features of all inherited functions, for example a default numerical differentiation is provided, to get $\partial^n y/\partial t^n$.
-Then, all inherited functions must at least provide the y=y(t), but they could also overload / override the base methods when necessary, for example the ChFunction_sine overrides the default numerical differentiation because the analytical derivative is known.

-A partial view of the inheritance tree can be seen in Figure 6.
+whose meaning can be more intuitive: at the end of the Newton loops, the new state will satisfy the constraints, with the smallest change from the initial guess \mathbf{q}0 .
+This is useful in an interactive context, where an user may change the constraints on the functions in successive steps, testing different design solutions: each time a constraint is changed/added, the last state is used as \mathbf{q}0 and the Newton loop with equation 21 is performed, hence providing a new function whose shape is not too far from the last before the tweaking.
+3 IMPLEMENTATION The above theory has been implemented by using the C++ programming language, either in form of a standalone library, either integrated into our multibody simulation software [7].
+3.1 Software design Driven by a modular approach, the features of our library allow the building of complex motion laws starting from basic function objects (called ChFunctions heretoafter), which can be subject to operations (sequencing, multiplication, time warping, integration, etc.) by linking them to other ChFunction objects.
+This building-block architecture means that a complex function can be seen as an hierarchical tree of simpler functions (Figure 3).
+Also constraints are objects which can be linked to functions as needed, without limits in number or type.
+Instancing of functions and constraint objects (as well as setting up their hierarchy) can be done at C++ level, with compiled statements, or at scripting level, using an interactive shell and the compiled language Javascript (ECMA-262 specification, ISO-16262 standard), as in Figure 4.
+An interactive graphical user interface has been implemented in our C++ multibody software, thus allowing an intuitive creation and manipulation of ChFunctions while designing the motion-laws of robotic devices (Figure 5 and 6).
+3.2 Function classes The ChFunction base class implements the common features of all inherited functions, for example a default numerical differentiation is provided, to get $\partial^n y/\partial t^n$.
+Then, all inherited functions must at least provide the y = y(t), but they could also overload / override the base methods when necessary, for example the ChFunction_sine overrides the default numerical differentiation because the analytical derivative is known.
+A partial view of the inheritance tree can be seen in Figure 7.
 Among the many specialized classes, we stress the importance of the ChFunction_sequence class, which is used to collect many sub-functions (maybe other sequences too) into a sequence of segments.

-There are also functions which can modify other functions, for example $ChFunction_op_Fa_of_Fb$ can be used to build functions of the $f_a(f_b(t))$ type; $ChFunction_repeat$ creates periodic functions, and so on.

-Another important class is ChFunction_recorder which can handle functions represented by sampled data, for example coming from instrumentation, from other programs or from numerical simulations.
-This class also implements a custom scheme for a robust and reliable numerical differentiation of sampled data, as exposed in [8].

-Note that, in order to support the constrained optimization method presented in these pages, all functions must provide a method which exposes their optimization parameters, that is the vector of variables which can be collected into the \mathbf{q} vector of equation 2.

-3.3 Constraint classes

-All constraints are handled as C++ objects.
+There are also functions which can modify other functions, for example ChFunction_op_Fa_of_Fb can be used to build functions of the $f_a(f_b(t))$ type.
+Note that all functions must provide a method which exposes their optimization parameters, that is the vector of variables which can be collected into the \mathbf{q} vector of equation 2.
+3.3 Constraint classes All constraints are handled as C++ objects.
 Each ChFunction can own an unlimited number of constraints, as they are inserted in a linked list.

-Each specialized constraint class must implement the base methods which compute its $\mathbf{C}(\mathbf{q})$ residual, to be used in equation 19 for the Newton Raphson process.
-If possible, also the $[C_q]$ jacobian should be provided by member overriding, if an analytical method is known, otherwise the base class can still compute it by using a default numerical differentiation
+Each specialized constraint class must implement the base methods which compute its C(q) residual, to be used in equation 21 for the Newton Raphson process.
+4 EXAMPLES 4.1 Constant acceleration Motion law ramps with constant acceleration (and deceleration) are well known, being made of two parabolic pieces, with durations t_v and $t_s - t_v$, each with own constant acceleration A and B. If the ramp height h is imposed, for zero start-speed and zero

+Figure 4: Example of function sequence created via Javascript syntax.

-Figure 4: Graphical user interface for easy function creation and manipulation.
+Figure 5: Graphical user interface for easy function creation and manipulation.